Roenbaeck/sim-loyalty/README.md

 - Growth sums all active cohorts at each time point
 - Asymptote (if exists): `sum(segment_size / segment_churn_rate)` for each segment

+### Note on Acquisition Growth
+This model assumes **fixed monthly acquisition** to isolate retention dynamics and calculate steady-state (asymptote).
+This lets you answer questions like:
+- "At 1,000 customers/month, what's our ceiling?"
+- "How much does improving retention lift our steady-state?"

+**For growing acquisition** (e.g., 1,000 → 1,100 → 1,200/month), run multiple scenarios at different acquisition levels and interpolate externally, or build your own growth projections on top of the retention insights.
+Mixing acquisition growth with retention modeling makes it harder to isolate what drives results.

 ## Model Limitations & Validation

 ### When It Works Best